The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 "So now, more than ever, we need to push to expand Medicaid," he says.
 "To provide a backstop to our health care coverage for many working people who desperately need it."

-Allred, whose congressional district includes Dallas, is pushing legislation that would offer more federal money to states that expand Medicaid, in an effort to sway mostly Republican legislatures and governors to reconsider their repeated rejection of a key part of Obamacare.
+Allred, whose congressional district includes the Dallas area, is pushing legislation that would offer more federal money to states that expand Medicaid, in an effort to sway mostly Republican legislatures and governors to reconsider their repeated rejection of a key part of Obamacare.

 Sen. Doug Jones, D-Ala., is behind the bill.
 He says expanding Medicaid would help protect everyone in these uncertain times.